fwextensions/fwidgets/README.md

 That's it!
 The whole workflow is basically just adding some code inside the call to `fwidgets()` in `main.ts`, saving the file, and then testing the plugin in Figma.

-Note that you shouldn't edit the one-line `ui.tsx` file, which is there just to set up the Preact code that listens for calls from the main thread and to then render the requested UI element.
+Note that you shouldn't edit the one-line `ui.tsx` file, which is there just to set up the Preact code that listens for calls from the main thread and then renders the requested UI element.
 (If you know what you're doing, you could import `<Fwidgets>` from `fwidgets/ui` and `render()` from `@create-figma-plugin/ui`, and then render some static components around it, but that's left as an exercise for the reader.)

 ## API

 ### `fwidgets()`

 This is the only function you need to import in your main file.
 Pass it an async callback function containing your plugin logic, which it will wrap with code to handle communication with the UI thread.
-Export that wrapped callback as the module's default value.
+Export that wrapped callback as the module's default value, which is then called by `create-figma-plugin` when your plugin is launched.

 ```typescript
 // main.ts